Randy Wigginton: Career

 Perhaps his most critical early contribution was the RWTS (read/write track-sector) routines for the Disk II, the 51/4" floppy disk controller introduced at the Consumer Electronics Show (CES) show in early 1978.
 Wigginton and Wozniak wrote the final version of the software in Wozniak's hotel room on the eve of the show.

 In 1979, Apple President Mike Scott asked Wozniak to write a secret competitor to VisiCalc, to use as leverage against Personal Software.
 Wozniak was reluctant because he was unsure whether creating a rival spreadsheet software would be copyright infringement, so Scott ordered Wigginton to do so.
 With help from Wozniak and Gull Banks, Wigginton developed The Spreadsheet, codenamed "Mystery House".
 He later claimed that it "became the most incredibly intense political football you can imagine ... the product was completed and had manuals when Apple decided not to sell it".
 Call-A.P.P.L.E. in 1982 briefly distributed it before Apple withdrew permission, making The Spreadsheet a cult classic because of the rarity and Wozniak's involvement.
 Wozniak wrote the math routines as they could be used for other software, Banks wrote disk routines, and Wigginton wrote most of the code.

 Wigginton was a member of the original Apple Macintosh design team.
 Wigginton left Apple in September 1981 and formed Encore to work on his own.
 However, he was quickly contracted by Apple to help work on MacWrite on a semi-formal basis.
 When the Macintosh shipped in 1984 he again turned to his own projects, starting a new spreadsheet program that would eventually be released as Full Impact.

 Following his career at Apple, Wigginton worked as an engineer at companies including eBay, Google, Chegg, and Square, Inc., among others.
+In November 2010, he left his position as a "site reliability engineer" at Google Inc., purportedly after leaking news of a $1,000 holiday cash bonus to employees.

+Awards and Honors

+Wigginton was inducted into the Mimms Museum of Technology and Art Hall of Fame in March 2026 for his work on AppleSoft BASIC, the Disk II disk drive, and the MacWrite word processor.